mouseless/learn-nuxt/pages.md

 ## Error Page

-We do not get error page because we use nuxt's dynamic page.
-Nuxt content shows the default #not-found template.
-We customize the page not found content by showing the content of error.md under #not-found template.

 We use error page to customize the error page that is shown when the page is not found.